 And it should also certainly ease harvest in this section of my vegetable garden.
 I’m not getting any younger, ya know!
 I’m constantly looking for ways to simplify my garden tasks.

 So I asked if they’d sell it to me.
 For $10 it was mine!
 But to plant this huge 100-gallon trough will take lots of soil.
 Plus I first needed to put something at the bottom to allow for drainage.

 What Are EcoBricks?

 I’d think any plastic bottle would work – water bottles, juice bottles, etc. You then keep the material compacted by using a small rod of some sort to pack it tightly each time you add more & more non-recyclable trash to it.
 I’ll tell ya, that bottle actually holds quite a bit!

 The benefit of compacting this non-recyclable trash in a bottle is that it captures small pieces of landfill-bound trash and corrals it into a more stable form.
-If it’s filled correctly & compactly enough, some supposedly even use these ecobricks to build with.
+If it’s filled correctly & compacted tightly enough, some supposedly even use ecobricks to build with.